closertotheend/java-minimalist-convention/README.md

       then personally, I would choose hack because overengineered solution is harder to read (probably you will introduce more classes, so I will have to click a lot:).
 IMHO.
     * If desing pattern eases the readability of complex class, then introduce it.
     * Learn SOLID and desing pattens.
 Readability does not mean that you should not be an expert in OOD.

- 9. (Arguable!)
-Do not use protected keyword (same for default accessability).
-    * Never had a situation where I have need it.
-    * Most of the languages does not have such accessability modifiers.
-    * IMHO, class should have only internal and external presentation.
-Class is a black box with input and output wires.

 Testing pitafalls: